AdobeDocs/experience-platform.en/help/edge/identity/id-sharing.md

 ## Mobile-to-web ID sharing {#mobile-to-web}

+Use the `getUrlVariables` API from the [Identity for Edge Network](https://aep-sdks.gitbook.io/docs/foundation-extensions/identity-for-edge-network) extension to retrieve the identifiers as query parameters and attach them to your URL when opening [!DNL webViews].

-The mobile-to-web ID sharing feature is supported by Web SDK version 2.10.0 or later.
-No configuration is required to accept `ECID` values in the query string.
+No additional configuration is required for the Web SDK to accept `ECID` values in the query string.

 The query string parameter includes:

+* `MCID`: The Experience Cloud ID (`ECID`)
-* The Experience Cloud `orgID` that must match the `orgID` configured in the [!DNL Web SDK].
+* `MCORGID`: The Experience Cloud `orgID` that must match the `orgID` configured in the [!DNL Web SDK].
-* A timestamp parameter that cannot be older than five minutes.
+* `TS`: A timestamp parameter that cannot be older than five minutes.
-* The `ECID`.

 Mobile-to-web ID sharing uses the `adobe_mc` parameter.
 When the `adobe_mc` parameter is present and valid, the `ECID` from the query string is automatically added to the identity map in the first request made to the Edge Network.
 All subsequent Edge Network interactions will use that `ECID`.